Binaryify/OneDark-Pro/README.md

 Run `npm install`

 Then run
-`docsify serve docs` to serve the documentation locally at `localhost:3000`.
+`npm run docs` to serve the documentation locally at `localhost:3000`.

 # ScreenShot